Western Michigan University

 - B.S., Education, Buffalo State College

-Adriane Little is an associate professor of art and Photography and Intermedia Area Coordinator at Western Michigan University's Gwen Frostic School of Art where she teaches photography, video and intermedia.
+Adriane Little is a professor of art and Photography and Intermedia Area Coordinator at Western Michigan University's Gwen Frostic School of Art where she teaches photography, video and intermedia.
 In the fall semester, she often teaches Intermedia Workshop, which is interdisciplinary and course topics vary from semester to semester.
 Recent topics include Ghost Hunting, Identity and Image, Text(ure) and Culture in Context.
 She is the faculty advisor for the registered student organization, Photography and Intermedia Collective (PIC).

 Little's studio practice originates from the perspective of photographic processes, but also crosses media and theoretical positions.
 The underpinnings of her visual work and research are at an intersection of trauma and ritual through an interrogation of a presence and absence of the maternal body.
 The translation of this space is both literal and metaphor or the architecture of an ephemeral maternal space that is embedded within what she calls the matrilineal ghost.
 As a continuation of these ideas, recent work turns to literature as a source of visualization.
 Literature is riddled with dead or otherwise missing mothers.